Abraham Beame: Early political career

 Beame was a "clubhouse" or machine politician, a product of the Brooklyn wing of the patronage-oriented "regular" Democratic organization, the borough's equivalent of Manhattan's Tammany Hall and the locus of New York patronage politics following the ascent of Meade Esposito, as opposed to the policy-oriented "reform" Democrats who entered New York City politics, most effectively in Manhattan and the Bronx in the 1950s.

 Before being elected to two nonconsecutive terms as city comptroller in 1961 and 1969, he was a longstanding member of Crown Heights's influential Madison Democratic Club and served as political boss Irwin Steingut's personal accountant.
 Members of the Madison Club, including attorney/fundraiser Abraham "Bunny" Lindenbaum and Steingut's son, Stanley, frequently liaised with real estate developer Fred Trump.
-The club also played a decisive role in the political ascent of Park Slope-based attorney Hugh Carey, whose tenure as governor of New York coincided with Beame's administration, though Carey eventually broke with the organization by endorsing Mario Cuomo's 1977 primary bid to unseat Beame.
+The club also played a decisive role in the political ascent of Park Slope–based attorney Hugh Carey, whose tenure as governor of New York coincided with Beame's administration, though Carey eventually broke with the organization by endorsing Mario Cuomo's 1977 primary bid to unseat Beame.

 In 1965, Beame was the Democratic nominee for mayor of New York City.
 Edward N. Costikyan was his campaign manager and James Farley his campaign chair.
 Despite having Senator Robert F. Kennedy's strong support, Beame lost to the Republican nominee, John Lindsay.

 Mayor of New York City

 Beame won the 1973 Democratic mayoral primary with 34% of the vote, ahead of Herman Badillo (29%), Mario Biaggi (24%), and Albert H. Blumenthal (16%).
 He defeated State Senator John J. Marchi, Blumenthal, and Biaggi in the 1973 mayoral election, becoming the 104th mayor of New York City.
+Beame is usually considered the city's first Jewish mayor.

+Fiscal crisis of 1975

-Fiorello La Guardia—mayor from 1934 to 1945—had a Jewish mother, but Beame was the first mayor of New York City who was an observant Jew.
-He entered office facing the worst fiscal crisis in the city's history and spent most of his term attempting to ward off bankruptcy.
+Beame entered office facing the worst fiscal crisis in the city's history and spent most of his term attempting to ward off bankruptcy.
 Soon after being sworn in as mayor, Beame slashed the city workforce, froze salaries, and reconfigured the budget, which proved unsatisfactory until reinforced by actions from newly created state-sponsored entities and the granting of federal funds.

 In October 1975, the city of New York was in debt of $453 million.
 Beame made a statement on October 17 that the city had insufficient cash on hand to meet its debt obligations for that day.
 He added that New York City citizens needed to take immediate steps to protect the city's essential life support systems and to preserve their well-being.
 President Gerald Ford at first turned down New York's request for a loan, inspiring the legendary Daily News headline "Ford to City: Drop Dead", but Ford later approved federal support for New York.